BiodataAnalysisGroup/cll-fluxomics/README.md

 - Output:

-`03.sh` - This bash script
+`scFEA_commands.sh` - This bash script calls scFEA tool to infere the flux values for all cells and modules.

 - Input:

 - Output:

-`04.R` - This R script
+`flux_histograms.R` - This R script plots the histograms of flux of all cell types per module

-- Input:
+- Input: flux file, barcodes and cell types, human module info file

-- Output:
+- Output: histograms of flux of all cell types per module